acisops/acis_anomaly_pages/source/dea_seq_reset.rst

 * Send an e-mail to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr) to alert them to the existence of the anomaly.
 * If we notice the anomaly before CXCDS OPS informs us, we should notify them as well.
+Send to operators@cfa or ascdsops@head.
 * Send a notification to the Flight Directors including the time of the anomaly and the Obsid when it occurred.
 * Examine data from the next observation because the setup for the next